NotAwesome2/Commands/README.md

 ## Cmdboost.cs
 Adds /boost, which allows you to boost the player's velocity in a given direction.
 See /help boost for more information.

+## Cmdreplacevars.cs
+Adds /replacevars, which is like /replace but automatically replaces all of the matching slabs, walls, etc.

 ## Wait, that's it?
 You can find more commands in plugins in other repositories [here](https://github.com/NotAwesome2).